ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 ## Overview

-A `float channel image` is a collection of one or more `MxN` sets of values.
+A `float channel image` is a collection of one or more `MxN` sets of float values.

 The `float channel image` has: